-Rwanda’s Scars
+Sometimes In April: Encountering Rwanda’s Scars

 I was born after the genocide in Rwanda.
 April 7 1994, is a date I would never forget since I watched ‘Sometimes In April’ – a movie about what happened during the genocide – when I was just 12.
-I would recommend it to anyone who has not seen the movie.
+I would recommend it to anyone who has not seen the film.
 I remember learning about genocide in high school.

 The massacres lasted 100 days.
-An estimated 800,000 Tutsis’ were killed with machetes wielded by the Hutus’.
+An estimated 800,000 Tutsis were killed with machetes wielded by the Hutus.
 Neighbour killing neighbour.
-Family members were murdering their kin — more killings town by town, house by house, village by village.
+Family members were murdering their kin — more killings, town by town, house by house, village by village.
 The death rate achieved by the Hutus’ was so rapid and higher than the Nazis.

-The massacres happened as an outburst to the long-standing tensions between the two ethnic groups in the 1950s and 1990.
+The massacres happened as an outburst to the long-standing tensions between the two ethnic groups in the 1950s and 1990s.
 Before the slaughter, Romeo Dallaire, the Canadian General responsible for the UN peacekeepers in the country at the time, saw the massacre coming.
 He warned of this.
 He recalled receiving credible reports of how the genocide was to unfold.
 Dallaire said he sent a message to the UN headquarters in New York, requesting to raid the weapons and prevent the genocide from happening.
-But the peacekeepers were under Chapter VI mandate which meant they couldn’t use arms to stop a murder, only in self-defence.
+But the peacekeepers were under Chapter VI mandate, which meant they couldn’t use arms to stop a murder, only in self-defence.

 Related Posts